terwanerik/Retini/README.md

 | 1x         | &radic;       | &radic;       |

 The original file will never be altered, the `@2x` and `1x` are copies.
 If you drag a `@3x` file, the `1x` file generated will be generated from the (original) `@3x`, so no double conversion loss.

+### Pixel art upscaling
+You can drag a file with a `@1x` extension, Retini will scale this to a `@2x` and `@3x` file.
+This is nice for pixel art, upscaling is done via the nearest neighboor filter / algorithm.